 5. Clear plastic wrap – go raid your mother’s cabinets, flea markets and garage sales for under-used Tupperware.
 Yes, it’s plastic, but the stuff was made with a lifetime guarantee good for decades of plastic-wrap surrogacy.
 Or buy modern versions of clickable-lid containers, just check that they’re PBA-free.
 They keep food fresher, and eliminate leaks.

 6. All plastic bags – does this really need a mention?
 If you live in a nation where free-issue bags are still legal, load up on reusable market bags, tolerate the puzzled look on the check-out clerk’s face, and use them – all the time.
 Then take a page from my Swedish friends, and head over to Youtube where you can find easy instructions to make reusable produce bags from netting, fabric, even t-shirts.
+Then, buy yourself a few reusable sandwich bags and stop filling our landfills with single use plastic sandwich bags.

 So start by clearing your cupboards, then take your best behavior on the road.
 It’s painless, and saving the planet feels good.